Need Help? Give us a call.

 Depending upon what type of business you run, what products you sell, and the types of equipment you use, you may or may not be required to pay excise taxes for your business.
 Excise taxes most often apply to businesses with heavy fuel usage, but can also apply to such businesses as indoor tanning salons, manufacturers of archery equipment, and more.

 In addition to federal business taxes, most U.S. states and territories will require you to pay income and employment taxes for your business.
-Certain states have additional fiscal requirements, such as state mandated workers’ compensation and unemployment insurance.
+Certain states have additional fiscal requirements, such as state-mandated workers’ compensation and unemployment insurance.

-Here’s what you need to know about maintaining solid personal and business credit to maximize future borrowing options for your small business.
+This being said, then, here’s what you need to know about maintaining solid personal and business credit to maximize future borrowing options for your small business.

 As the business owner, your personal credit history has a huge impact on your business’s ability to qualify for credit products.
 Even if your business has great credit, lenders will look into your personal credit as a measure of your ability to pay back a business loan—and the higher your personal credit score is, the more and better loan products you’ll have available to you.